Pips Answer for Tuesday, September 23, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-09-23
+NYT Pips easy answer for 2025-09-23

-Answer for 2025-09-23
+Complete answer for 2025-09-23 (Easy)

 I began my session with the Easy puzzle, which usually helps me get into the right mindset.
 I looked for the empty cells first because they act as anchors.